exercism/scala/exercises/practice/space-age/.approaches/currying/content.md

 Following the `calculate()` method are bindings with the same names as the methods expected by the tests.
 The bindings are set to the `calculate()` method with the first argument passed for the orbit period.
-The `calculate()` method called with its first argument returns a function which takes the argument for the `seconds`.
+The `calculate()` method called with its first argument returns a function which takes the argument for `seconds`.
 So each binding is the `calculate()` method ready to accept its second argument.

 When a test calls one of the bindings with the `seconds` value, it is calling the curried `calculate()` function that is expecting its second